-- BC Zero Carbon Step Code requirements. - The BC Energy Step Code resources for designers and builders. - The Step Code Part 3 Design Checklist is the BC Energy Step Code reporting template. - The City of Vancouver Energy Modelling Guidelines are required to determine compliance with BC Energy Step Code targets.
+- BC Zero Carbon Step Code requirements. - The BC Energy Step Code resources for designers and builders. - The Step Code Part 3 Design Checklist is the BC Energy Step Code reporting template. - The City of Vancouver Energy Modelling Guidelines are required to determine compliance with BC Energy Step Code targets. - The UBC Neighbourhood Climate Action (NCAP) Plan provides targets and actions for energy and emissions for new residential construction.

-• A preliminary in Excel file format.
+• A preliminary as-built Step Code Part 3 Design Checklist in Excel file format.